Hawaii Leadership Residency

 House Shepherd: providing care and authority to our communal living

-Schedule: We provide a less-than full-time schedule (30 hrs per week) based on the residency programming.
+Schedule: We provide a less-than full-time schedule (30 hrs per week) based on residency programming.

 Provisions: We make in-kind provisions, including:

-Lodging: a large bedroom (single or shared with 1-2 people), and a private bathroom
+Lodging: a large bedroom (single or shared), and a private bathroom

 on a 5 acre property in North Shore Kaua’i, 7 minutes from the nearest beach and surf

-Food: 3 meals per day and snacks, regular access to farm-fresh fruit and our remaining products
+Food: 3 meals per day and snacks, regular access to farm-fresh fruit and our leftover organic products

-Outside employment opportunity: Volunteers are connected with Makanalani Group’s local business for paid employment opportunities—at Jojo’s Shaved Ice or Chicken in a Barrel.
-Alaka’i can schedule shifts in their remaining hours (10-15 hours per week) of a “full” week.
+Outside employment: A Staff-Alaka’i gets connected with Makanalani Group local businesses for paid employment opportunities—at Jojo’s Shaved Ice or Chicken in a Barrel.
+They can schedule paid shifts in their remaining hours (10-15 hours per week) of a “full” week.

-In-between sessions: An Alaka’i is asked to stay for at least half of the “in-between" period (when sessions aren’t running), primarily the two weeks before a session to help prepare.
-Alaka’i will also help with production, citrus, markets, and sheep during this time.
+In-between sessions: A Staff Alaka’i is encouraged to stay for at least half of the “in-between" period (when sessions aren’t running), primarily the two weeks before a session to help prepare.
+Staff-Alaka’i will have the same lodging and food while helping help with production, citrus, markets, and sheep during this time.
 These weeks host short days, lighter responsibilities, and a quiet house.
-This is a time where Alaka’i can recharge socially and spiritually before the incoming session.
+This is a time to recharge socially and spiritually before the next session.

 Specific Tracks:

-Farm & Land Alaka’i Track (1 Spot Available, male preferably)
+Farm & Land Track (1 Spot Available, male preferably)

 Focused on leading farm service, progressing land-related projects like an on-property garden

-Great for anyone that thrives in the outdoors, is interested in farming and sustainability, enjoys manual labor
+Great for someone that thrives in the outdoors, is interested in farming and sustainability, enjoys working with their hands

-Production & Baking Alaka’i Track (1 Spot Available, female preferably)
+Production & Baking Track (1 Spot Available, female preferably)

 Focused on leading production of farm-to-table products

-Great for anyone interested in production/baking and starting their own small business one day
+Great for someone interested in production/baking and starting their own small business one day

 Focused on the culture of the program and spiritual development of residents.
 Opportunities to: lead Bible study, teach, mentor, lead prayer and worship

-Great for anyone called into further leadership in the Body of Christ
+Great for someone called into further leadership in the Body of Christ

-Focused on growing the communication, organization, and scheduling/programming of our nonprofit.
-May work closely with coordinators on recruiting and media as well.
+Focused on growing communication, organization, programming, and scheduling of our nonprofit.
+Will work closely with coordinators.

-Great for anyone with a call to administrative ministry or nonprofit work.
+Great for anyone with a call to administrative ministry, media, or nonprofit work.

 Looking for someone who is highly organized, structured, and an excellent communicator.